adamsorbie/unix_course-2020-02-14/README.md

 $ ls test_folder
 ```

-or with one or more keyword and positional arguments
+or with both keyword and positional arguments

 ```
 $ ls -l test_folder
 ```

-The result of a command is written usually to the so called *standard
+The output of a command is written usually to the so called *standard
-output* of the shell which is the screen shown to you.
-We will later
+output* of the shell which is shown on the screen when you call the command.
-learn how to redirect this e.g. to the *standard input* of another
-program.

 # How to get help